AliceLR/megazeux/README.md

 MegaZeux is a game creation system (GCS) created by game developer Alexis Janson in 1994.
 Originally a DOS program, in 2005 a multi-platform port was released by Exophase.
-The most recent version of MegaZeux is 2.93c, which was released on February 28th, 2025.
+The most recent version of MegaZeux is 2.93d, which was released on June 9th, 2025.

 MegaZeux is officially supported on Windows, Linux, macOS, BSD, Haiku, HTML5, and MS-DOS, as well as numerous console ports.
 See platform_matrix.html for a